Profile image of Mary Keever

 I was probably sitting in my office nook during a telehealth session when a client asked me if I thought CBT (Cognitive Behavioral Therapy) was gaslighting yourself.
 I don't think that's exactly true, but it really made me stop and think.
 It is essential to understand thoughts, feelings and behaviors, what they are and how they all work together.
 I also think we can move beyond that.

-I started looking into more effective approaches when having a client make a list of all fearful circumstances and asking her to slowly expose herself to them did not help very much.
-That list was never going to be comprehensive enough, and she was actually scared of her fear.
-This, combined with a global pandemic, sent me looking for more information.
+I first started looking into more effective approaches when having a client make a list of all fearful circumstances and asking her to slowly expose herself to them did not help very much.
+That list was never going to be comprehensive enough, and she was actually too scared to do this.
+I continued to learn that one size does not fit all.
+And, I now understand that you will heal best from within with help.

-I think that may be one of the most important things for you to know about me--I am going to show up humble but aiming to be as effective as possible.
+I think that may be one of the most important things for you to know about me-I am going to show up with experience starting in 2005 but humble and aiming to be as effective as possible.
 I am a life-long learner and think outside of the box.
 I take your mental wellness very seriously and am going to make my best effort to help you in a way that works for you.
-I am always hungry for knowledge and effective approaches but also respect your values, connection to yourself and goals and objectives that you have communicated for our work together.
-I hope to provide the best of both worlds.
+I am always hungry for knowledge and effective approaches but also respect your values, connection to yourself and the goals and objectives that you have communicated for our work together.

 Specialties